nombiemugi/Portfolio-with-astro/src/pages/projects/fit-app.md

 title: Fit Application
 description: Application made to count intake calories per day.
 date: "2025-04-20" # Corrected date type
-img: "/bodytech.jpeg"
+img: "/goals-calculator.webp"
 url: www.google.com
 author: Andres Soler
-technologies: Html, Css, JavaScript, Python, Flask, Jinja, AJAX, Sqlite, Werkzeug
+technologies: Html, CSS, Python, Flask, Jinja, SQL
 tags: fitness, frontend, backend
 ---

-Developed an application that **calculates the caloric requirements for users to achieve their physical fitness goals,** including but not limited to, **increasing muscle mass, reducing weight, and decreasing body fat percentage.**
+This application is meticulously designed to **empower users in their pursuit of specific weight management objectives.** It achieves this by employing a sophisticated calorie consumption calculation tailored to each individual's desired outcome, drawing upon a robust foundation of up-to-date nutritional science and data.